-Welcome to our comprehensive Pelican Shower Filter review and Pelican vs Aquasana comparison guide.
+Welcome to our comprehensive Pelican Shower Filter review.
 We’re happy to bring you our thoughts on the Pelican PSF-1 and Aquasana AQ-4100 as a continuation of shower filter month here at AWMS.
 Pelican and Aquasana are two of the leading shower filter manufacturers, and two of the names that often appear in our shower filter guides.

 In this guide and review, you’ll learn everything you need to know about the Pelican PSF-1 before you buy and decide whether Pelican or Aquasana is the better choice for your home.

 There are several clear advantages to owning one over the other, and if you’re ready to see the head-to-head comparison, feel free to jump to that section by clicking the link in the Table of Contents below.